google-site-verification=SOd04LCcWqgQSZOlyjWZO6bt6ZxnDjlpsdzNbM4fuuo

 Creeping phlox is a low-growing species which forms a carpet-like mat no taller than 6".
 This popular little perennial is best utilized in rocky areas, on slopes, and in flower borders.
 Zones: 2,3,4,5,6,7,8,9

-A staple item for late summer and fall borders, Japanese Anenomes are graceful plants with beautiful, satiny flowers borne on tall stems above a clump of shorter basal foliage.
+A staple item for late summer and fall borders, Japanese Anemones are graceful plants with beautiful, satiny flowers borne on tall stems above a clump of shorter basal foliage.
 Watching them sway in the breeze brings a feeling of calm and peace to the...

 • Achillea Yarrow